Are Dog Poo Bags Bad for the Environment?

 Just leave it

 We like to think that nobody reading this plans to just leave their dog’s waste sitting on the pavement!
 Do you really think some poor, unsuspecting person deserves that on their shoes?
 Even leaving it on grass or in the woods isn’t a good option.
-Dog poo is full of diseases and pathogens.
-If it gets washed into our waterways when it rains, it can make people ill and seriously affects aquatic life.
+Dog poo is full of diseases and pathogens and can contaminate any water it gets washed into.

 Use a (used) carrier bag